 Community Refugee Integration and Settlement Pilot (CRISP)

-Finally – a new refugee sponsorship program for Australia!
+A new refugee sponsorship program for Australia!

 The CRISP is inspired by the successful community refugee sponsorship program operating in Canada since the late 1970s, which has enabled more than 325,000 refugees to build a new life in Canada, in addition to those resettled under the government-funded resettlement program.
 Similar programs are now being implemented in many countries around the world, including the UK, US, NZ and Ireland.